rtens/blog.rtens.org/src/articles/drafts/2014-10-24 Building web applications with watoki.md

 		// ...
 	}

-*curir* maps the request to a resource to a method names `do<HTTP_METHOD>` and the returned value is used as data for the renderer which uses a file with the same name as the resource as template (in this case `index.html`).
+*curir* maps the request to a resource to a method named `do<HTTP_METHOD>` and the returned value is used as data for the renderer which uses a file with the same name as the resource as template (in this case `index.html`).
 The default renderer is the `PhpRenderer` so we need to tell curir to use *tempan*.

 	#index.php
 	$factory = WebDelivery::init(new TempanRenderer());